-The School Safety Plan is revised on an annual basis.
-Included in our safety plan is an emergency organization plan for our site, in addition to a phone tree of all site staff members.
+The elements included in our safety plan is an emergency organization plan for our site, in addition to a phone tree of all site staff members.
 Our one page Emergency Organization Plan outlines duties for all staff members in the course of an emergency and/or disaster.
 The following teams are formed: Emergency Operation Center Team, First Aid Team, Sweep and Rescue Team, Security Team, Students Accounting Team (Teachers), and our Parent Communication Team.
 All personnel have specific responsibilities in the event that a practice or real drill comes upon us.
-Specific areas are designated for parent/student reunification, first aid, and lock-downs.
+Specific areas are designated for parent/student reunification, first aid, and lock-down.